 Image by Alessandro Crugnola Five Hundred Pixels

-Rumoured to be the busiest intersection in the world (and definitely in Japan), Shibuya Crossing, is like a giant beating heart, sending people in all directions with every pulsing light change.
+Rumoured to be the busiest intersection in the world (and definitely in Japan), Shibuya Crossing is like a giant beating heart, sending people in all directions with every pulsing light change.
 Perhaps nowhere else says ‘Welcome to Tokyo’ better than this.
-Hundreds of people – and at peak times said to be over 1000 people – cross at a time, coming from all directions at once yet still managing to dodge each other with a practised, nonchalant agility.
+Hundreds of people – and at peak times upwards of 3000 people – cross at a time, coming from all directions at once, yet still managing to dodge each other with a practised, nonchalant agility.

 The intersection is most impressive after dark on a Friday or Saturday night, when the crowds pouring out of the station are at their thickest and neon-lit by the signs above.
 The rhythms here are, however, tied to the train station and after the last train pulls out for the night, the intersection becomes eerily quiet.